 First-year classes vary from public speaking and performance to practical study in Māori, Pacific and modern dance.
 Advanced Drama courses involve a full-scale, public production, providing invaluable acting training and experience of production management.
+STAGE 1 COURSE\ DRAMA 100 - Presentation and Performance Skills: Taking the Stage Focuses on enhancing oral communication and performance skills through interactive workshops with speakers and performers highlighting the transferable skills of acting in three main areas: public speaking, improvising and group devised performance.
+STAGE 2 COURSE\ DRAMA 202 A & B-History and Performance Explores a range of major plays from Ancient Greek tragedy to contemporary New Zealand drama.
+Examines plays in their historical context and as texts for performance.
+In Semester Two, students learn skills in theatre production by staging a full-length play, directed by a professional director.
+STAGE 3 COURSE\ DRAMA 306 - Production and Management Skills Introduces students to multiple roles and skills needed for the management of productions, companies and other organisations in the performing arts, specifically drama, but also dance, music and other performance art.
+Skills include planning and creating schedules and budgets, procuring and managing resources, arts organisation infrastructure and liaison, donor and benefactor development, social marketing and networking, crowdfunding, and outcome reporting.
 Get excited about your course options:

-Stage 1 Course\

-DRAMA 100 - Presentation and Performance Skills: Taking the Stage

-Focuses on enhancing oral communication and performance skills through interactive workshops with speakers and performers highlighting the transferable skills of acting in three main areas: public speaking, improvising and group-devised performance.

-Stage 2 Course\

-DRAMA 202 A & B - History and Performance

-Explores a range of major plays from ancient Greek tragedy to contemporary New Zealand drama.
-This course examines plays in their historical context and as texts for performance.
-In Semester Two, students learn skills in theatre production by staging a full-length play, directed by an outside professional director.

-Stage 3 Course\

-DRAMA 306 - Production and Management Skills

-Introduces students to multiple roles and skills needed for the management of productions, companies and other organisations in the performing arts, specifically drama, but also dance, music and other performance art.
-Skills include planning and creating schedules and budgets, procuring and managing resources, arts organisation infrastructure and liaison, donor and benefactor development, social marketing and networking, crowdfunding, and outcome reporting.